 The most feared militants are Boko Haram, still dangerous, particularly in the North-East.
 Security forces reportedly pick up hundreds of innocent people in their search for them, torturing them into admitting involvement.
 Moses Akatugba was 16 when he was arrested by the army and tortured into ‘confessing’ to militancy and sentenced to death.
 He remains on death row.
 Women and girls who have escaped Boko Haram’s rule are subjected to violence and sexual abuse by security forces in punishment for their imagined cooperation.

-It’s not easy to work with torturers without besmirchment.
+It’s not easy to work with torturers without some of the nastiness sticking to you.
 Amnesty is currently calling for a criminal investigation into the oil giant Shell regarding allegations it was complicit in human rights abuses by the Nigerian military in the 1990s, citing evidence it claims amounts to “complicity in murder, rape and torture.”